keboola/developers-docs/cli/commands/validate/index.md

 kbc validate [flags]
 ```

-Validate directory structure and file contents of the local directory.
+Validate the directory structure and file contents of the local directory.
 Configurations of components having JSON schema
 will be validated against the schema.

 ## Options